 As an off-shoot of this project, I collaborated on an exhibition 'Vybiraia marshrut / Defining the route' created by Russian artist Sasha Sokolov for the 5th Moscow Biennale of Modern Art, 17 September to 9 October 2013 (opens a new window in Russian).
 For details of the exibition see this link to the venue (opens in new window).

 - Co-Investigator on 'People-Events-Places' (2013-14), a digital humanities project involving the Horizon Digital Economy Research Institute and the Faculty of Arts, University of Nottingham, and the Digital Innovations Lab, University of North Carolina.
 This collaboration is funded by Horizon and the AHRC within the Data-Assets-Methods Network.
+We have received funding to sustain this collaboration in 2014-15 from the University of Nottingham Discipline Bridging Scheme.
 More details to follow.

 I supervise doctoral research in most areas of 20th century Russian and East European political, cultural, economic and social history and historical geography.
 I have a track-record of supporting PhD students in securing University of Nottingham and UK Research Council funding (see below), as well as supplementary travel and research bursaries, and I welcome enquiries or applications from any student intending to conduct either full-time or part-time research within my areas of interest.